-- Crumble prosciutto crisps over pasta, (especially on classic carbonara) or mashed potatoes.
+- Crumble prosciutto crisps over pasta, (especially on classic carbonara or cacio e pepe) or mashed potatoes.

-- Add to the crisps to soups and salads.
+- Add to the crisps to soups and all kinds of salads.

 - 12 pieces thin-sliced prosciutto

-- Heat oven to 400 degrees and line a baking sheet with parchment paper.
+- Heat oven to 400 (200 C) degrees and line a baking sheet with parchment paper.

 - Lay the prosciutto slices on a rimmed baking sheet lined with parchment paper so that they don’t overlap, curling the edges like a nest so they don’t get too brown.

 - Bake until the slices start to shrivel and turn golden, 9-12 minutes.
 Keep your eye on it, as the prosciutto can go from crisp to burned quickly.